ember-admin/ember-cli-map/README.md

 Add Maps Libraries
 --------------
-To use google maps you need to set apiKey in `config/environment.js`.
+To use google apiKey you need to set it in `config/environment.js`.
 ```javascript
 ENV['ember-cli-map'] = {
   googleApiKey: 'MYsecretKEY'